-A few weeks ago, I started hearing the whispers from ethical influencers and bloggers: “Did you know that Target sells fair trade denim now?”
+A few weeks ago, I started hearing the whispers from ethical influencers and bloggers: “Did you know that that they carry Fair Trade denim at Target now?”

 I immediately went to Google to try to find press releases or other information about the launch…and couldn’t find anything, at all, save a Reddit thread with people discussing it with about the same amount of clarity as I had.